paraspahwa/Ashtray-nodejs/README.md

 # Astray

 A WebGL maze game built with Three.js and Box2dWeb.
-Play it here: http://wwwtyro.github.io/Astray/

 ### Launching

 There are several ways to launch the game.
 Here is the simplest: